Windsurf

 Overview

 Windsurf has moved beyond its earlier identity as Codeium’s IDE.
-The company has formally rebranded around Windsurf, and the product now presents itself as a full AI-native editor with Cascade, MCP support, memories and rules, app deploys, previews, and plan-based prompt credit usage.
+The company now presents it as a full AI-native editor with Cascade, MCP support, memories and rules, AGENTS.md handling, app deploys, previews, and usage-shaped pricing.
 That makes the current product meaningfully broader than the older “autocomplete plus chat” framing.

 Key Features

 Cascade is still the centerpiece.
-Windsurf’s docs frame it as an agentic assistant with chat and code modes, terminal access, tool integrations, web search, checkpoints, and real-time contextual awareness of the repo and IDE state.
+Windsurf’s docs frame it as an agentic assistant with chat and code modes, terminal access, tool integrations, web and docs search, memories and rules, AGENTS.md support, skills, worktrees, hooks, and real-time contextual awareness of the repo and IDE state.
 The result is an editor built around iterative implementation loops rather than just inline completions.

 Strengths

 Windsurf performs well when you want a tightly integrated AI coding loop inside the editor.
 It is especially strong for medium-complexity implementation work, refactors, test drafting, and exploratory coding where fast feedback matters.
-The product also benefits from better security and enterprise positioning than some people still assume, including zero-data-retention defaults on team and enterprise plans.
+The product also benefits from better security and enterprise positioning than some people still assume, including stronger team-management, analytics, SSO, and access-control options than the old Codeium-era mental model suggests.

 Limitations

 Like every agentic IDE, Windsurf can still overreach on underspecified tasks.
 Richer editor awareness does not remove the need for engineering judgment.
-Pricing is also usage-shaped now, so teams need to understand prompt credit burn, premium model selection, and when a workflow is actually worth the spend.
+Pricing is also usage-shaped now, so teams need to understand model selection, allowance consumption, extra usage billing, and when a workflow is actually worth the spend.

 Practical Tips

 Use Cascade in phases: plan, implement, review, then clean up.
 Keep rules and memories tight so the assistant reflects team conventions instead of inventing its own.
-If you adopt MCP or deploy features, decide upfront whether Windsurf is only an editor or also part of your execution environment, because those are different operational commitments.
+If you adopt MCP, app deploys, or web/docs search heavily, decide upfront whether Windsurf is only an editor or also part of your execution environment, because those are different operational commitments.

-For teams, treat prompt credits as a budgeted resource.
+For teams, treat usage allowance as a budgeted resource.
+Use root AGENTS.md for broad project rules and .windsurf/rules for more targeted behavior where that actually helps.
 The editor is more effective when premium models are reserved for harder reasoning and the day-to-day flow stays efficient.

 Verdict